The case of

 2) create an Institute of the Man and an Observatory of feminist violence, with a state budget equal to that of the Institute of the Woman and Observatory of macho violence (20 million Euros of public money).

-3) get accustomed to speak of "feminist violence" and "homosexist violence" as counterpoint to the stereotype "machist violence", already implanted in the minds by radical feminism / homosexism.
+3) get accustomed to speak of "feminist violence" and "homosexist violence" as counterpoint to the stereotype "machist violence", already implanted in the minds by toxic feminism / homosexism.

 4) carry out awareness campaigns also for Spanish men who still do not know